danielsan80/jobboy-doc/doc/jobboy-example.md

 This is the [JobBoy Example](https://github.com/danielsan80/jobboy-example) documentation.

-This is an example Symfony application using JobBoyBundle (and JobBoy).
+This is a Symfony example application using JobBoyBundle (and JobBoy).

 ## Getting started